Gap Inc. to Split Into Two Separate Publicly Traded Companies

 NewCo will be based in Gap Inc.’s current headquarters, and Old Navy will remain at its current headquarters, both located in San Francisco.

-The announcement came on the same day the San Francisco company reported its fourth-quarter and fiscal-year earnings for 2018.
+The announcement came on the same day the company reported its fourth-quarter and fiscal-year earnings for 2018.

 For the fourth quarter ending Feb.
 2, 2019, Gap Inc. had net income of $276 million on $4.6 billion in sales.
 For the same period last year, net income was $205 million on $4.78 billion in sales.